Driolar/SoccerTheory-Pharo/doc/SoccerML - A XML Markup Language for Soccer Theory.md

 However, the indicated RoboCup Tool is in the meantime deprecated.
 Most recent efforts are dedicated to [convert RoboCup logs into CSV](https://github.com/hidehisaakiyama/RoboCup2D-data).
 ### FIFA's EPTS
 The *Fédération Internationale de Football Association* (FIFA) develops a global standard for tracking and event soccer data named [EPTS](https://inside.fifa.com/innovation/standards/epts/research-development-epts-standard-data-format) (Electronic Performance and Tracking Systems).
-A EPTS data set for a match consists of three files:
+An EPTS data set for a match consists of three files:
 - the rawdata file in text format
 - the metadata file in xml format
 - the events file in json format.